telerik/xaml-docs/controls/raddiagram/extensions/settingspane/settingspane_overview.md

 The __SettingsPane__ control is a standalone control that can be displayed as the content of any __ContentControl__.
 Its main purpose is to provide you with a ready-to-use view that contains the most common features and settings of a single __RadDiagramItem (Shape or Connection)__.

 In most __Diagramming__ examples you will find the __SettingsPane__ applied as an __AdditionalContent__ on the diagramming surface.
 This way the control is displayed next to a focused __RadDiagramItem__ thus allowing users to dynamically change the look and feel of the item.
-In order to display the __SettingsPane__ this way in your application as well, you can add it through the __ItemInformationAdorner.AdditionalContent__ attached property as demonstrated in __Example 1__.
-Where the primitives namespace is defined like this:
+In order to display the __SettingsPane__ this way in your application as well, you can add it through the __ItemInformationAdorner.AdditionalContent__ attached property as demonstrated in __Example 1__, where the primitives namespace is defined like this:

 >tip xmlns:primitives="clr-namespace:Telerik.Windows.Controls.Diagrams.Primitives;assembly=Telerik.Windows.Controls.Diagrams"